manishsingh10895/suggestivities/README.md

 Make Activities, get suggestions, and select a random on e out of them

-> Best to make a quick decision on what movie to play next
+> Best to make a quick decision on what movie to play next with friends